 In 2014, all three TCU safeties (Sam Carter, Chris Hackett and Derrick Kindred) earned All-Big 12 honors.
-Hackett's seven interceptions led the Big 12 and tied for fourth nationally.
+Hackett, a free-agent signee of the Tampa Bay Buccaneers, had seven interceptions to lead the Big 12 and tie for fourth nationally.
 Carter was a semifinalist for the Jim Thorpe Award, presented to the nation's top defensive back.

 Glasgow, a 2010 National Defensive Backs Coach of the Year by FootballScoop.com, was part of a TCU staff that helped the Horned Frogs lead the nation in total defense in each of the final three seasons (2008-10) of his first tenure with the program.